BrEstrada/AndroidRoomSample-Java/README.md

 ## Step 10

-Add the recycler view to the main activity.
+Add the recycler view to the main activity in the onCreate method.

 ```java
     RecyclerView recyclerView = findViewById(R.id.activity_main_recyclerview);